 SSM Health:

 This health system is based in St. Louis, Missouri and has an “AA-” rating and stable outlook with Fitch Ratings.
-SSM Health possess a strong financial profile and is expected to continue growing while maintaining improved operational performance.
-With over 40,000 employees, Catholic, not-for-profit health system delivers healthcare services in Missouri, Illinois, Oklahoma and Wisconsin.
+SSM Health possesses a strong financial profile and is expected to continue growing while maintaining improved operational performance.
+With over 40,000 employees, the Catholic, not-for-profit health system delivers healthcare services in Missouri, Illinois, Oklahoma and Wisconsin.
 The health system is sponsored by the Franciscan Sisters of Mary and is one of the largest Catholic hospital systems in the United States.

 ABCS RCM provides revenue cycle management services for a variety of healthcare specialties.
-Beyond medical billing services, they also offer insurance credentialing, online marketing workforce management tools for agencies that provide services to the I-DD community.
+Beyond medical billing services, they also offer insurance credentialing, online marketing as well as workforce management tools for agencies that provide services to the I-DD community.
 For additional questions about this topic or medical billing in general, please contact the staff at ABCS RCM.